melvincarvalho/userguide/views/meeting/userguide.md

 ## Attendees
 Attendees can be added to the meeting.
 To invite the first attendee:
 1. Highlight a WebID.
-2. Drag-and-drop the WebID onto the meeting tab.
+2. Drag-and-drop the WebID onto the meeting tab bar.
 3. An **Attendees** tab will be created.

 To invite more attendees:
 1. Make sure the **Attendees** tab is active.
-2. The list of existing meeting attendees will be displayed in an [Address Book](https://github.com/solid/userguide/blob/master/views/addressbook/userguide.md) group.
+2. The list of existing meeting attendees is displayed in an [Address Book](https://github.com/solid/userguide/blob/master/views/addressbook/userguide.md) group.
 2. Highlight a WebID.
-3. Drag-and-drop the WebID onto the meeting tab.
+3. Drag-and-drop the WebID onto the tab bar.
 4. The new attendee will be added to the meeting.

 _**Tip**: You may need to refresh the web page to see new meeting attendees._